Dr. Eric Branscome

-Dr. Eric Branscome joined the Austin Peay State University Music Department in the fall of 2011 as Coordinator of Music Education.
+Dr. Eric Branscome joined the Austin Peay State University Music Department in the fall of 2011 as Coordinator of Music Education, and became Department Chair in the fall 2017 semester.
 He teaches undergraduate and graduate courses in music education, supervises music student teachers, and is the founder and director of Camp Granada, APSU's elementary music summer day camp.
 He was the recipient of the 2012 Socrates Award for Excellence in Teaching, the 2014 Harold Love Community Service Award, and the 2016 Outstanding Advising Award.

 Prior to his appointment at APSU, Dr. Branscome taught courses in music education, and instrumental music at East Texas Baptist University, Dallas Baptist University, and was a Teaching Fellow at the University of North Texas.
 Dr. Branscome also taught preschool and elementary music for seven years in Miami, and in the Dallas area where he directed various elementary choirs, instrumental ensembles, and founded Camp Granada.
 Dr. Branscome holds a Bachelor of Music from Stephen F. Austin State University, a Master of Music from Northwestern University, and a Ph.D. in Music Education from the University of North Texas.